 Ultimately, this is a professional-level 3D printer that offers exceptional functionality and versatility.
 However, it has a price tag to match, making it near unaffordable for most hobbyists.
 Its novice-friendly features are somewhat redundant for this very reason, but institutions will appreciate that these make educating large groups of people much easier.

-We’re big fans of modular design, so the inclusion of an optional extruder was a big selling point.
+We’re big fans of modular design, so the inclusion of an optional extruder was a huge selling point.
 Also, we liked that there are different options based on whether you want high-quality or just a fast, rough printing.
-Once the price comes down a bit, this will buy a must-buy printer for any enthusiast.
+Once the price comes down a bit, this will be a must-buy printer for any enthusiast.

 Are you a fan of Lulzbot?
-Read our review about Lulzbot TAZ 5, this 3D printer might what you’re looking for.
+Read our review about Lulzbot TAZ 5, this 3D printer may be what you’re looking for.
 Check it right here.